abarichello/RetroKitty/README.md

 <br>

 ## Rules
-Your goal is to hit the colour coded balls represented in your Game HUD with the one exception:
+Your goal is to hit the colour coded balls represented in your Game HUD.
-1. White balls must always be hit regardless of goal

 ## Script your own level
 The game levels are located in the [`levels`](game/levels) folder, you can script your own levels by editing the existing ones or editing the `lvl_custom.lvl`.
 Scripting the level is done by following these [simple rules](#contents).